vcostap/daily-coding-problem/README.md

 The structure will be:

-Main folders -> month_year.
-Each folder will have many solutions named by the day.
+Main folders -> year-month.
+Each folder will have many txt files with the task and ruby files that contain the solutions named by the day.